Materials

 plastic bag or have both terminals taped, even during transportation.

-The batteries collected at the loading dock are taken to
+The batteries collected at the loading dock are picked up by a battery recycler, Bay Area Battery, for proper handling and recycling.

 - 425